Is technology up to helping the disabled with problems of daily living?

 5. CAN’T GRIP HEAVY ITEMS

-While the Esoglove is primarily used for therapy purposes, there are plans to develop a portable assistive glove more suitable for fine auto movements and daily use, said Jane Wang, the chief executive officer of Roceso Technologies.
+While the EsoGlove is primarily used for therapy purposes, there are plans to develop a portable assistive glove more suitable for fine auto movements and daily use, said Roceso Technologies chief executive officer Jane Wang.

 6. NOT ALL PAVEMENTS ARE WHEELCHAIR-FRIENDLY